DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Algorithms and theory

+This implies $\eta_{\mathrm{eff}, \tau} = \frac{\eta}{\norm{\nabla f(x_t)}} \geq \frac{1}{L}$.
+Therefore the effective stepsize at convergence is forced to grow to $\Omega \left( \frac{1}{L} \right)$.
+But if the effective stepsize increases too much and crosses the threshold $\frac{2}{L}$, the gradient norms start diverging, forcing the effective stepsize back down.
+Thus, NGD is \emph{self-stabilizing}.
 We note that Edge of Stability phenomenon is not unique to NGD, and GD itself trains at the edge of stability for more complicated models where the smoothness also varies significantly over training~\citep{cohen21_gradien_descen_neural_networ_typic,damian22_self_stabil}.

-\textbf{Comparison to other methods.} As mentioned previously, several existing adaptive methods show adaptivity to smoothness coupled with a weakly adaptive dependence on the distance $D_0$, such as AdaGrad-Norm~\citep{liu22_conver_adagr_r,faw22_power_adapt_sgd}, AcceleGrad~\citep{levy18_onlin_adapt_method_univer_accel}, WNGrad~\citep{wu18_wngrad}, and others \citep{ene20_adapt_gradien_method_const_convex}.
-A key takeaway of Theorem~\ref{thm:ngd-stronger} is: \begin{quote} \emph{Normalization alone is enough to elicit universal weak adaptivity.} \end{quote} \citet{arora18_theor_analy_auto_rate_tunin} also observed smoothness-adaptive behavior for neural networks trained with weight normalization.
-Interestingly, \citet{kunstner23_noise} observed that normalization closed some of the gap between the performance plain SGD and Adam in nonconvex optimization, and \citet{jelassi22_dissec_adapt_method_gans} made a similar observation in the context of training GANs.

-\textbf{Comparison with other work on NGD.} To the best of our knowledge, the result of Theorem~\ref{thm:ngd-stronger} is new. \citet{hazan15_beyon_convex} study NGD for quasi-convex and locally-smooth optimization and show favorable convergence using an $L$-dependent stepsize. \citet{zhang19_why_gradien_clipp_accel_train} study the method under a relaxed smoothness assumption for nonconvex optimization, but also using an $L$-dependent stepsize.